island-is/island.is/libs/application/templates/institution-collaboration/README.md

 ## Application flow:

 - Application has 2 states, DRAFT & APPROVED
-- When applicant submits his application the state automacally changes to APPROVED.
+- When applicant submits his application the state automatically changes to APPROVED.
   - Stafrænt Ísland's contact personnel recevies the application in email, and manually reviews it.
   - The applicant receives a copy of the application in email but is also able to revisit the application and view the summary page at any time.